usnistgov/labbench/README.md

 The usage here is simple because the methods and traits for automation can be discovered easily through tab completion in most IDEs.
 They can be used on connection with a simple `with` block.

 ### Scaling to testbeds
-Experiments with very many `Devices` can use `Task` objects to implement the procedures for a small number of `Device` instances.
-A `Testbed` class collects `Task` objects with the `Device` instances needed to fulfill a role.
-It manages the connection of these devices together, and ensures graceful disconnection of all `Device` instances in case of an unhandled exception.
+Large test setups can neatly organize procedures that require a few Device instances into `Task` objects.
+A `Testbed` class collects the set of `Task` instances needed to perform the experiment, manages connection of these devices together, ensuring graceful disconnection of all `Device` on unhandled exceptions.
-A more complete experiment can be expressed by defining the joint concurrent and sequential execution of multiple tasks `lb.multitask`.
-The `Testbed` also exposes device state and fetched data for database managers to save to disk.
+A `multitask` definition defines a more complete experiment in the `Testbed` as a concurrent and sequential steps from multiple `Task` objects, using `multitask`.
+The `Testbed` also optionally exposes device state and fetched data for database management and user interface.
+The following ties all these together:

-Here is an example based on two hypothetical instruments:
 ```python
 import labbench as lb